derek-cassidy/Derek-Cassidy-Front-End-Web-Development-1/README.md

 - Colors
 - Everything in style.css

-Result: Site works on any device without writing a bunch of responsive CSS by hand.

 Here are the differences between the new and original webpages after I added bootstrap changes.
 New main page followed by the original main page, then the new links page followed by the original links page.